Skip Navigation

 By Plane

-The nearest airports are in Weeze, Eindhoven and Düsseldorf, and also the airports in Maastricht and Cologne are not that far away.
+The nearest airports are Airport Weeze, Eindhoven and Düsseldorf International Airport.
+There are also airports in Maastricht and Cologne which are not that far away.

 By Train

-Venlo is about two hours by train from Amsterdam, and half an hour from Eindhoven.
+Venlo is about two hours by train from Amsterdam, half an hour from Eindhoven, and about one hour from Nijmegen.
 There are also connections to German cities like Duisburg, Cologne and Düsseldorf.
 Some of them require a stopover in Vierssen.
+Besides the central station in Venlo, you can also get off the train in Blerick and Tegelen.

 By Car